How Much Will My Chapter 13 Bankruptcy Plan Payment Be?

 • Unsecured Debts: Credit card bills, medical expenses, and personal loans are common unsecured debts.
 Depending on your disposable income and the length of your plan, you may only be required to pay a portion of these debts.

-3. Length of Your Plan
+3. Length of Your Plan: Three or Five Years

 • Three-Year Plan: If your income is below the state median, you may qualify for a three-year repayment plan.
 This shorter plan means your monthly payments may be higher because you’re paying off debts in less time.